 Pick Just One Element to Highlight

-Visual subtlety is definitely the way to go, according to Jamie Chang of Passport to Joy, who says picking just one element — for example, the color orange or twinkling lights — for incorporating the season without overdoing it.
+Visual subtlety is definitely the way to go, according to Jamie Chang of Passport to Joy, who says picking just one element—for example, the color orange or twinkling lights—for incorporating the season without overdoing it.
 That said, she recommends thinking of the experience itself in addition to the aesthetics.
-"Focus on the bringing in the mood of the season and the feeling.
+"Focus on bringing in the mood of the season and the feeling.
 That could be in the food or the drinks or the program or the favor or how guests are greeted."
-A cozy and warm squash soup for fall or a fun wine slushie drink for summer are always a hit with guests.
+A warm squash soup for fall or a fun wine slushie drink for summer are always a hit with guests.
 A dessert table packed with traditional holiday treats made by relatives is also a great idea, adds Amy Kolodziej of Sunshower Photography.
 You can also allude to the season through wedding favors to enjoy at the party or take home.
 Chang suggests small potted flowers or seeds for spring or greeting guests with something that will make them more comfortable, like hand warmers in winter.